groboclown/p4ic4idea/plugin/docs/developers/v3-in-progress/errors.md

 other components about errors.
 This lead to repeated, messy code that essentially turned the "catch" block into a case statement, with all kinds of attempts at interpreting intent.

+Unfortunately, exceptions are the way the underlying p4java library reports errors, so something needs to process these.